A Brief History

 Found guilty on all counts in November of 2018, Ullah is scheduled to be sentenced in April of 2019, with Life in Prison being the maximum possible sentence.
 Ullah’s family members in the US have been placed under close observation, and no connection to Bangladeshi terrorist cells has been established.
 The Bangladesh government strongly denounced the terrorist attack.
 The US had many prominent citizens, politicians and celebrities that had supported the Bangladesh independence movement and war for independence from Pakistan 1971-1974, including the famous staging of The Concert for Bangladesh, produced by ex-Beatle George Harrison and Ravi Shankar, coincidentally held in New York City (Madison Square Garden), making attacks on the US and New York in particular by a Bangladeshi person kind of ironic.
 (The Concert for Bangladesh was the first benefit concert in history.)

-Questions for Students (and others): Why would Akayed Ullah come to the US in advance of his family only to conduct an apparent suicide bombing?
+Question for students (and subscribers): Why would Akayed Ullah come to the US in advance of his family only to conduct an apparent suicide bombing?
 Should the US be able to limit the immigration of people based on nationality or religion?
 Were you familiar with The Concert for Bangladesh?
 Should Ullah’s other relatives in the US be deported?
 Are you familiar with Salafism?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!